RMS Carpathia: Early service and renovations

-Although lacking the speed and grand luxury of express liners, and having no first-class accommodations until 1905, the Carpathia quickly developed a reputation as a comfortable ship, particularly in rough weather, due to her relatively wide breadth to length ratio, the use of bilge keels, and the lack of vibration typically found in powerful engines.
+Although lacking the speed and grand luxury of express liners, and having no first-class accommodations until 1905, Carpathia quickly developed a reputation as a comfortable ship, particularly in rough weather, due to her relatively wide breadth to length ratio, the use of bilge keels, and the lack of vibration typically found in powerful engines.
 The ship became popular with both tourists and emigrants.
-During the summer season, the Carpathia operated mainly between Liverpool and New York City, and in the winter, the Carpathia travelled from New York City to the Mediterranean Basin.
+During the summer season, Carpathia operated mainly between Liverpool and New York City, and in the winter, Carpathia travelled from New York City to the Mediterranean Basin.

-After Cunard partnered with the Royal Hungarian Sea Navigation Company "Adria" in 1904, the Carpathia was designated with the duty of transporting Hungarian emigrants.
-As a result, the Carpathia was renovated in 1905, increasing its capacity from 1,700 passengers to 2,550 passengers.
+After Cunard partnered with the Royal Hungarian Sea Navigation Company Adria in 1904, Carpathia was designated with the duty of transporting Hungarian emigrants.
+As a result, Carpathia was renovated in 1905, increasing its capacity from 1,700 passengers to 2,550 passengers.
 Mainly third-class small cabins were converted to large shared dormitory rooms while adding first-class accommodation to areas that were previously second-class.
-By 1912, her tonnage has grown to 13,600 and she had a capacity of 2,450 passengers, with 250 being first and second-class passengers, and 2,200 being third-class passengers.
+By 1912, her tonnage had grown to 13,600 and she had a capacity of 2,450 passengers, with 250 being first and second-class passengers, and 2,200 being third-class passengers.
 She had a crew in 1912 of about 300 members, including 6 officers.
 She carried 20 lifeboats.

-Sinking of the RMS Titanic and the Carpathia rescue of survivors
+Sinking of RMS Titanic and Carpathia rescue of survivors

-The Carpathia departed from New York City on 11 April 1912 bound for Fiume, Austria-Hungary (now Rijeka, Croatia).
-Among its passengers were the American painters Colin Campbell Cooper and his wife Emma, author Philip Mauro, journalists Lewis Palmer Skidmore and Carlos Fayette Hurd, with their wives Emily Vinton Skidmore and Katherine Cordell Hurd, photographer Dr. Francis H. Blackmarr, and Charles H. Marshall, whose three nieces were travelling onboard the Titanic.
+Carpathia departed from New York City on 11 April 1912 bound for Fiume, Austria-Hungary (now Rijeka, Croatia).
+At that moment on the ship were about 240 crew members, of which a quarter were Croatian sailors.
+She carried 128 passengers in first class, 50 in second class and 565 in third class.
+Among its passengers were the American painters Colin Campbell Cooper and his wife Emma, author Philip Mauro, journalists Lewis Palmer Skidmore and Carlos Fayette Hurd, with their wives Emily Vinton Skidmore and Katherine Cordell Hurd, photographer Dr. Francis H. Blackmarr, and Charles H. Marshall, whose three nieces were travelling onboard Titanic.
 Also on board were Hope Brown Chapin, honeymooning youngest daughter of the former Governor of Rhode Island, Russell Brown, Pittsburgh architect Charles M. Hutchison and his wife, Sue Eva Rule, the sister of Judge Virgil Rule of the St. Louis Court of Appeals, as well as Louis Mansfield Ogden with his wife Augusta Davies Ogden, a granddaughter of Alexander H. Rice.